LEE -- Matthew Joyner is forever linked to a famous Army general of World War II.

 They recently gathered at the Marshall Foundation's headquarters in Lexington, Va., for a four-day leadership seminar that wrapped up this past week.

 Joyner is currently finishing up his studies towards a degree in electrical engineering at WNEU.
 One day prior to graduation next month, he and his fellow senior cadets at WNEU will be commissioned as an second lieutenants during an Army ROTC ceremony on May 17.
 They will immediately be placed on active duty, with Joyner expected to briefly work as an ROTC recruiter before heading to Fort Leonard Wood, Mo., in August.
-There, he will spend the rest of the year in a basic officer leader course, until his next assignment.

 Should Joyner's future include deployment overseas, he will be following in his father's footsteps.
 As a member of the Massachusetts Army National Guard, Tom Joyner flew Blackhawk medevac helicopters during two tours of duty in Iraq.